 If you’re after a posh Nando’s experience, head over to Casa Do Frango and their new alfresco dining terrace.

-Casa Do Frango’s Shoreditch branch has been extended for the summer, bringing with it an outdoor dining area you won’t want to miss.
-Add a little spice to your summer with their piri-piri brushed chicken and indulge in their sharing plates and sides.
+Casa Do Frango’s Shoreditch branch is bringing in the warmer weather with its outdoor dining area which launched last summer.
+Add a little spice to your day with their piri-piri brushed chicken and indulge in their sharing plates and sides.
 We’d recommend getting your hands on their African rice, a mix of crispy chicken skin, chorizo and plantain.

 Chances are you’ve seen J Sheekey Atlantic Bar pop on your Insta grid thanks to its bright pink and turquoise exteriors tucked on St Martin’s Court, Covent Garden.